Sanders1970/MotiveMapper/README.md

 This is a Next.js starter project configured for Firebase Studio and deployment via Firebase App Hosting.

 This project is ready for deployment.
+This is the final version.